kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 Once the community have reached consensus, prepare a PR to update the existing [content guide](https://github.com/kubernetes/website/blob/master/content/en/docs/contribute/style/content-guide.md#contributing-content).

-Once the KEP is approved, merge the KEP and then the website update PR.
+Once the KEP is approved, merge the KEP and then update website content accordingly.
-That's all that's needed.

 # Drawbacks